-Foam rolling, also known as ‘myofascial release’ has recently transformed from a once mysterious technique used by professional coaches and athletes to a common everyday practice for people at all levels of fitness.
+Foam rolling, also known as ‘myofascial release’ has recently transformed from a once mysterious technique used by professional coaches and athletes to common everyday practice for people at all levels of fitness.
 New information and affordable products have brought about a multitude of training and recovery methods for the average fitness enthusiast.

 Self-myofascial release is a fancy term for self-massage to release trigger points and tight muscles.
 You can do this yourself by applying pressure to specific areas with a foam roller, lacrosse ball or your own hands.
 Done correctly you can aid in the recovery of muscles and assist in returning them to normal function when they are elastic, healthy and able to perform optimally.

-You probably wouldn’t hesitate to see a massage a therapist if you had tight shoulders, so the same mindset should be used for any part of your body, the main benefit here is you can fix it yourself.
+You probably wouldn’t hesitate to see a massage therapist if you had tight shoulders, and the same mindset should be used for any part of your body, the main benefit here is that you can fix it yourself.
 This feeling of tightness in a muscle is normally a signal that you need to do some form of myofascial release, however, there are other signs to look out for.

 Trigger point therapy can also help reestablish proper pain-free movement patterns, ultimately enhancing performance.
 Stretching alone is not always enough to release muscle tightness and bring back pain-free movement, which is why foam rollers are currently prospering on the mass market.
 By actively performing foam rolling, you can assist in breaking up muscle knots, helping to bring back normal muscle function.